nodejs/TSC/Moderation-Policy.md

 Any Post considered to be in violation of the Node.js [Code of Conduct][] is subject to Moderation.

+The [Code of Conduct][] calls out the following as specific examples of unacceptable behavior:

+* The use of sexualized language or imagery and unwelcome sexual attention or advances
+* Trolling, insulting/derogatory comments, and personal or political attacks
+* Public or private harassment
+* Publishing others' private information, such as a physical or electronic address, without explicit permission
+* Other conduct which could reasonably be considered inappropriate in a professional setting

-The TSC is solely responsible for deciding what constitutes inappropriate behavior that may be subject to Moderation (see: [Escalation to the TSC](#escalation-to-the-tsc)).
+The TSC is responsible for deciding what constitutes inappropriate behavior that may be subject to Moderation (see: [Escalation to the TSC](#escalation-to-the-tsc)).

 ### Requesting Moderation